holleland/spatiotemporalDynamicsNSSH/README.md

 ## Data availability

-The data used in the **Homrum et. al. (2022)** are stored in a joint database (PGNAPES), and can only be accessed by the consent of all parties.
+The data used by **Homrum et. al. (2022)** were compiled from national databases and stored offline.
+They can only be accessed by the consent of all parties.
 Requests to access these datasets should be directed to Guðmundur J. Óskarsson, <gjos@hafogvatn.is>; Aril Slotte,
 <aril.slotte@hi.no>; and Jan Arge Jacobsen,
 [janarge@hav.fo](emailto:janarge@hav.fo).